View Document Text

 event of the serious disability or death of one, but not both, of these principals, Clients

-would be informed of the circumstances, as well as how the business would or would
+would be informed of the circumstances, including whether the business would or would

 not continue, and be encouraged to make whatever changes are needed to serve their